DaleOrders/AWS-Study-Notes/README.md

 unit of consumption is the runtime environment.
 You manage the application and the data, but the vendor manges all else.
 5. Software as a Service (SaaS): You consume the software as a service.
-This can be Outlook or Netflix.
+This can be Gmail or Netflix.
 There are almost no risks or additional costs, but very little control.

 There are additional services such as *Function as a Service*,